bioglaze/aether3d/README.md

 ## macOS

-  - Open the project Engine/Aether3D_OSX_Metal in Xcode and build it or run the Makefile.
+  - Open the project Engine/Aether3D_OSX_Metal in Xcode and build it.
-  - Open the project Samples/MetalSampleOSX and run it or run the Makefile.
+  - Open the project Samples/MetalSampleOSX and run it.
   - FBX converter tries to find FBX SDK 2019.0 in its default install location.

 ## Linux